KILTprotocol/docs/docs/sdk/0-core-feature/6_delegations.md

 ## Revoking a Delegated Attestation

-While a regular attestation can only be revoked by its issuer (Attester), an attestation with a delegationId can also be revoked by any of the identities who had delegated to the respective DelegationNode or to a parent (who own one of the ancestor nodes).
+While a regular attestation can only be revoked by its issuer (Attester), an attestation with a `delegationId` can also be revoked by any of the identities who had delegated to the respective DelegationNode or to a parent (who own one of the ancestor nodes).
 This works irrespective of the revocation of delegation nodes.

-Because transaction costs on the blockchain increase proportionally to the number of lookups that need to be performed to retrace the delegation tree to the node owned by the revoking identity, the revocation call takes a maximum number of delegation node lookups as argument.
+Because transaction costs on the blockchain increase proportionally to the number of lookups that need to be performed to retrace the delegation tree to the node owned by the revoking identity, the revocation call takes a maximum number of delegation node lookups as an argument.
 This will increase the funds locked and thus required to submit the transaction.

-However if the number of actual lookups performed is less than this number, excess funds will be returned after the transaction has completed.
+However, if the number of actual lookups performed is less than this number, excess funds will be returned after the transaction has been completed.
 If this number is lower than the actual steps required, the transaction will fail.

 ## Delegated Attestation

 ![delegation attestation](/img/delegation-attestation.png)

-CASE 1: The delegation node 3 revokes the attestation.
-The number of lookups performed will be zero as delegation node 3 created the delegatied attestation
+CASE 1: Delegation node 3 revokes the attestation.
+The number of lookups performed will be zero as delegation node 3 created the delegated attestation

-CASE 2: The delegation node 1 revokes the attestation.
+CASE 2: Delegation node 1 revokes the attestation.
 The number of lookups performed will be two as delegation node 3 created the delegated attestation, therefore, must count to find the delegation.

 Each CASE the delegator must call the revoke on the instantiated attestation object with the given delegator or parent of the delegator to revoke the attestation.
-The fee is taking considering the maximum number of lookups needed to reach all cases, these fees will be refunded if paid too much.
+The fee is taken considering the maximum number of lookups needed to reach all cases, these fees will be refunded if paid too much.

-The SDK has functionality to retrieve the number of lookups required by querying the blockchain.
+The SDK provides functions to retrieve the number of lookups required by querying the blockchain.

 ## Revoking a DelegationNode